TERMS AND CONDITIONS

 (ii) date and brief description of the underlying transaction; and

 (iii) a copy of any relevant trade documents (including invoices, contracts and third party documents such as bills of lading and customs declaration forms).

-2.1 NAB has adopted the Banking Code of Practice and relevant provisions of the Code apply to this product, if you are an individual or a small business referred to in the Code.
+15.1 NAB has adopted the Banking Code of Practice and relevant provisions of the Code apply to this product, if you are an individual or a small business referred to in the Code.
+Please see the Definitions and Interpretation section of this booklet for the definition of a small business.
 You can obtain from NAB upon request:

 (a) information on NAB’s current interest rates and standard fees and charges relating to this product if any;

 (b) general descriptive information concerning NAB’s banking services including:

 (i) for accounts with cheque access, general descriptive information about cheques; (ii) account opening procedures; (iii) NAB’s obligations regarding the confidentiality of your information; (iv) complaint handling procedures; (v) bank cheques; (vi) the advisability of you informing NAB promptly when you are in financial difficulty; (vii) the advisability of you reading the terms and conditions applying to each banking service NAB provides to you;

 (c) general descriptive information about:

 (i) the identification requirements of the Anti-Money Laundering and Counter Terrorism Financing Act 2006; (ii) the options available to you under the tax file number legislation; and

 (d) a copy of the Banking Code of Practice.